Random7-JF/go-rcon/README.md

 # ToDo
 - Manage rcon connection (reconnect, disconnect and being able to know if the connection is connected )
-- User and User authentication
 - Advanced commands
-- Command log viewable in browser